How to Use Bearer Instruments for Privacy

 Bearer Shares were once common.
 The individual who had possession of the shares was the owner.
 Ownership could be transferred easily.
 Governments and bureaucrats hated this as they had no way to discover who owned which assets.
 It was difficult to figure out how to tax people or confiscate their assets under money laundering rules.

 Bearer Shares are still possible.
 They disappeared from the US when Nevada abolished them in 2007.
-Several countries still allow bearer instruments to be issued in the form of shares though.
+Several countries still allow bearer instruments to be issued in the form of shares, though.
 Panama is one example.
-Most countries that still allow bearer shares insist that the real ownership is known by the registered agent.
+Most countries that still allow bearer shares insist that the registered agent knows the real ownership.

 Cryptocurrencies like Bitcoin are a new form of bearer instruments.
 You can easily transfer large amounts of cryptocurrency around the world without the inconvenience of doing the same transaction with banks.
 Cashing cryptocurrencies out for cash may be more problematic as major exchanges will demand identification.
 You can use services like Local Bitcoins to cash out anonymously for cash.
 Bitcoin transactions are stored forever on the blockchain.
 If anonymity is important to you, use more anonymous cryptos like Monero.